Mfgloger/streamlined-oclc-holdings/README.md

 	+ using `\Documents\bpl-batch2enrich-[YYMMDD]-sierra-nos.csv` create a list in Sierra (use 'import records' feature and upload bib numbers from the file)
 	+ export MARC records using Data Exchange and "out" export table, use following naming convention: bpl-batch2enrich-[YYMMDD].out and save it into the `Documents` directory
-	+ note and delete from `bpl_db.db` any records that have been deleted from Sierra (in Sierra List deleted bibs appear on top as empty rows, double-clicking allows to look up bib number of the deleted record)
+	+ note and delete from `bpl_db.db` any records that have been deleted from Sierra (in the Sierra List deleted bibs appear on top as empty rows, double-clicking allows to look up bib number of the deleted record)

 4. Get Worldcat records for selected batch
 	+ run the following command in CLI: